B Ed University of Waikato, New Zealand.

 Assoc.
 Sci.
 US-HI

 I am drawn to a narrative approach in working with clients.
 I also include principles and insights from other approaches.

-New learning is important to me.
+New learning is hugely important to me.

 Life experience has shaped my understanding around my own relationships.
 Including relationships with my children and grand children.
 And more significantly, the relationship with the wonderful woman I married.